devfile/api/docs/proposals/registry/registry-structure.md

 ### Index.json Modification
 The index.json already includes a link to a stack’s devfile, which the registry bootstrap process parses when pushing devfiles up to the registry.

-To make it easier to bootstrap the registry, and to avoid having to programmatically find which files to push individually; as part of the registry build process, include a new `layers` array in the index.json that tells the registry bootstrap process which layers the stack is composed of:
+To make it easier to bootstrap the registry, and to avoid having to programmatically find which files to push individually; as part of the registry build process, include a new `resources` array in the index.json that tells the registry bootstrap process which resources the stack is composed of:
 ```
 {
     "name": "java-maven",